Tripling the Census of Dwarf AGN Candidates Using DESI Early Data: Incidence of AGN in Line-Emitting Galaxies

 \subsection{AGN in Line Emitting Dwarf Galaxies}

-Our result of 2,444 optically selected dwarf AGN candidates more than triples the existing census and is based on using the SV data and only 20\% of DESI Year 1 data.
+Our result of 2,444 dwarf AGN candidates more than triples the existing census of optically selected dwarf AGN candidates to date, and is based on using just the SV data and 20\% of DESI Year 1 data.
 By extrapolating to the entire DESI footprint, we expect to conservatively find $\gtrsim$10,000 dwarf galaxies with detectable AGN signatures within the redshift range of 0.001 $\le\rm z\le$ 0.45, after the completion of the five-year survey.

 The observed dwarf AGN fraction in this work ($\approx$2.1\%) is higher than any previous study using single-fiber integrated optical spectra \citep[AGN fraction $<$1\%;][]{Reines+2013, Salehirad+2022} or using infrared and X-ray searches \citep[AGN Fraction $<$1\%;][]{Mezcua+2018, Lupi+2020, Birchall+2020, Latimer+2021a, Birchall+2022, Bykov+2024}.
 In this subsection, we compare our dwarf AGN candidates with those detected using the BPT diagnostics from prior single-fiber spectroscopic surveys i.e., the Sloan Digital Sky Survey \citep[SDSS;][]{sdss} and Galaxy and Mass Assembly \citep[GAMA;][]{gama} survey.